bouwe77/temba/readme.md

 - `DELETE /articles` - Delete all articles
 - `DELETE /articles/:id` - Delete an article by its ID

-Partial updates using PATCH, or other HTTP methods are not (yet?) supported.
+Partial updates using `PATCH`, or other HTTP methods are not (yet?) supported.

+When sending JSON data (`POST` and `PUT` requests), adding a `Content-Type: application/json` header is required.

 At the moment Soksawat does not have any model validation, so you can store your resources in any format you like.

-For example, creating the following two (very different) articles just works:
+So for example, creating the following two (very different) articles just works:

 ```
 POST /articles